-- Throughout his lengthy and contentious comedy career, Chapelle has had a number of highs and lows, including the decision to turn down a 55 million dollar agreement in 2005.
+- Chapelle has had some highs and lows throughout his lengthy and contentious comedy career, including the decision to turn down a 55 million dollar agreement in 2005.

-- The Kennedy Center’s Mark Twain Prize for American Humor, widely regarded as the country’s top comedy honour, was given to Chappelle in 2019.
+- The Kennedy Center’s Mark Twain Prize for American Humor, widely regarded as the country’s top comedy honor, was given to Chappelle in 2019.

 Dave Chappelle Infancy and Childhood

 Yvonne Seon (formerly Chappelle), a Unitarian Universalist minister and former professor at Prince George’s Community College and Wright State University, was married to William David Chappelle III, a professor of vocal performance at Antioch College and the dean of students there.
-He was raised by his parents.
+His parents raised him.

 Career: Dave Chappelle

 Dave Chappelle moved to New York City to concentrate on his comedic profession full-time.
-He made his stage debut at the Apollo Theatre’s ‘Amateur Night,’ but was promptly ejected.
-However, he returned to the stage and performed on a regular basis for New Yorkers.
-When Robin Hood: Men in Tights premiered at the age of 19, Chappelle was just 19 years old.
+He made his stage debut at the Apollo Theatre’s ‘Amateur Night’ but was promptly ejected.
+However, he returned to the stage and performed regularly for New Yorkers.
+When Robin Hood: Men in Tights premiered at 19, Chappelle was just 19 years old.

 In 1992, Chapelle’s appearance on Def Comedy Jam was widely praised.
 Throughout the 1990s, he had several guest appearances on TV shows and pilots.
-There are a few shows on which he’s appeared, such as Politically Incorrect, The Howard Stern Show, and Late Night With Conan O’Brien.
+A few shows on which he’s appeared, such as Politically Incorrect, The Howard Stern Show, and Late Night With Conan O’Brien.

-His major break came in 2003, though, when his own Comedy Central sketch comedy programme, Chappelle’s Show, launched.
+His major break came in 2003, though, when his own Comedy Central sketch comedy program, Chappelle’s Show, launched.
 In the middle of the third season’s production, Chappelle walked away from the show.
-Chappelle went on to do stand-up comedy all around the country when he left the programme.
+Chappelle went on to do standup comedy all around the country when he left the program.
 “America’s comedic genius” by Esquire in 2006, and “greatest comic of the twenty-first century” by Billboard in 2013.
-As of 2017, Rolling Stone’s “50 Best Stand-Up Comedians of All Time” list ranked him ninth.
+As of 2017, Rolling Stone’s “50 Best Standup Comedians of All Time” list ranked him ninth.

 In addition to Robin Hood: Men in Tights, The Nutty Professor, Con Air, You’ve Got Mail, Blue Streak, Undercover Brother, Chi-Raq, and Undercover Brother, Chappelle has appeared in several additional films.
 His first starring role was in the 1998 comedy picture Half Baked, which he co-wrote.
-Six stand-up specials were cancelled as part of a $20 million per comedy special contract he signed with Netflix in 2016.
+Six standup specials were canceled as part of a $20 million per comedy particular contract he signed with Netflix in 2016.

-With his role in “A Star Is Born,” which was a box office smash and garnered several nominations and awards for him, he made a triumphant return to the movie industry.
+With his role in “A Star Is Born,” which was a box office smash and garnered several nominations and awards, he made a triumphant return to the movie industry.
 Last year, Jon Stewart and Chapelle went on a comedy tour together, and he appeared alongside Aziz Ansari on stage three times in Austin.

 Dave Chappelle’s fifth Netflix special, Sticks & Stones, was released in 2019.
-After jokes regarding Michael Jackson and R. Kelly’s alleged abuse gained attention, the show provoked anger.
-A Grammy Award nomination for Best Comedy Album came as a result of the album’s widespread acclaim.
-Netflix has made available a 27-minute and 20-second clip of Chappelle’s freshly recorded stand-up routine, titled 8:46.
+A Grammy Award nomination for Best Comedy Album came from the album’s widespread acclaim.
+Netflix has made a 27-minute and 20-second clip of Chappelle’s freshly recorded standup routine, titled 8:46.
+After jokes regarding Michael Jackson and R. Kelly’s alleged abuse gained attention, the show provoked to anger.
 The covid-19 epidemic forced the cancellation of further performances.

 Life in the Private Sector

-With Elaine Mendoza Erfe, he has three children: Sulayman, Ibrahim, and Sanaa.
-In 2001, Chappelle married Erfe.
+Elaine Mendoza Erfe has three children: Sulayman, Ibrahim, and Sanaa.
 Near Yellow Springs, Ohio, the family owns a 65-acre farm.
 In addition, Chappelle owns a slew of properties in the Ohio town of Xenia.
+In 2001, Chappelle married Erfe.
 In 1998, Dave converted to Islam.
 For the 2020 presidential race, he backed Andrew Yang.

-In 2019, he performed a charity show in memory of the Dayton, Ohio shooting victims.
-Over $70,000 was donated to the Oregon District Tragedy Fund as a result of the event.
-Stevie Wonder and Chance the Rapper were two of the main acts.
+In 2019, he performed a charity show in memory of the Dayton, Ohio, shooting victims.
+Stevie Wonder and Chance, the Rapper were two of the main acts.
+Over $70,000 was donated to the Oregon District Tragedy Fund due to the event.

 Chappelle has won several awards and accolades for his work, including three Grammy Awards for Best Comedy Album in a row.
 As a member of the A Star Is Born cast, he has been nominated for five Primetime Emmy Awards and one SAG Award.
-In 2019, Chappelle received the Mark Twain Prize for American Humor, which is the country’s highest honour in the field.
+In 2019, Chappelle received the Mark Twain Prize for American Humor, the country’s highest honor in the field.

-Dave Chappelle’s net worth is estimated to be $60 million as of 2022.
+Dave Chappelle’s net worth is estimated to be $60 million in 2022.
 A multi-million dollar agreement with a television network made him one of the richest comedians in the world.
-To be sure, this Mark Twain Award winner makes people laugh, but he or she has also dealt with a lot of backlash over the years.
+To be sure, this Mark Twain Award winner makes people laugh, but they have also dealt with a lot of backlash over the years.